• Free shipping on all orders

 Credit: PingPasslens, Shutterstock

-Bala sharks are large shoaling fish that will readily eat small to medium-sized snails.
+Bala sharks are large shoaling fish that readily eat small to medium-sized snails.
 The snails they are most likely to eat are nerites, ramshorn, bladder, and apple snail hatchlings.

 • Eats: Nerites, bladder, hatchlings, ramshorn snails.